isas1/compound-interest-game/readme.md

 # TheInterestGame - Dynamic compound interest calculator using AngularJS and Angular Material

+Info:

-Use material sliders to change income, interest percentage and length of investments.
+Use sliders to change income, interest percentage and length of investments.

-Created with:
+Ninja tools:

 Authentication + backend - Firebase 4.1.3 and AngularFire 2.3.0
 Frontend - AngularJS 1.6.5 and Angular Material 1.1.4